swagkarna/Chuvi-Botnet/README.md

 3.backdoor tries to connect every 30 seconds
 4.Check User Privileges
-5.I will provide an exe signer to sign your backdoor 'exe' file
+5.I will provide an exe signer to sign your backdoor 'exe' file 6.Add exe file to execlusion in defender settings
 ```
 ## Compile to exe :
 ```